andreaskaris/blog/docs/networking/srv6-with-linux-basics2.md

 HiPerConTracer Trace Service
 ```

-The packet is forwwarded to `host4`'s loopback and `host4` generates an ICMPv6 echo reply together with a Source Routing Header that instructs the packet to travel via `host3` and `host6`.
+The packet is forwarded to `host4`'s loopback and `host4` generates an ICMPv6 echo reply together with a Source Routing Header that instructs the packet to travel via `host3` and `host6`.

 ```
 $ tshark -r host4.pcap -O ipv6 frame.number==6